START BIG IDEA CAPABILITIES THE TEAM HIRING TEMS GIVING BACK

 In the Private Healthcare Sector, Jim served as the Materials Manager for Children’s Hospital and Center for Reconstructive Surgery in Baltimore Maryland, Garrett County Memorial Hospital in Oakland Maryland and at the Barrow County Medical Center in Winder, Georgia.
 As a US Air Force Medical Service Corps (MSC) Captain, Mr. Rush served as the US Air Force’s Middle East Regional Chief, Medical Logistics Management, while stationed at Incirlik, Turkey from June 1977-April 1979.
 He later served as a logistics staff officer for the US Air Force Surgeon General in Germany, specializing in wartime medical supplies and equipment.
 He was the first 500-Bed wartime and contingency hospital administrator and was a pioneer in adapting the Israeli Defense Force’s 4-Echelons of wartime healthcare to the United States Armed Services in Germany.
 Mr. Rush received his BS in Health Services Administration from the University of Arizona.
 He also holds a Professional Certificate in Information Systems from the University of Southern California.
 He also earned a Certificate in “Decision Risk Analysis for Logisticians” from the US Army’s Logistics Management College.

-CLICK HERE FOR THE LATEST NEWS FROM OUR ONLINE NEWS JOURNAL 'BIG MEDICINE' & FOLLOW US ON TWITTER
+CLICK HERE FOR THE LATEST NEWS FROM OUR BLOG 'BIG MEDICINE' & FOLLOW US ON TWITTER